 As the resort has evolved through the years, the simple traditions that define Sea Island have been preserved.
 The same children who once played on the shore years ago now bring their children and grandchildren to play on the same beach.
 Couples celebrate their golden anniversaries where they honeymooned.
 Guests attending a conference or executive retreat continue to find the perfect blend of superb amenities and customized support.
 Visitors reminisce of past vacations, while creating new memories and traditions.

 For more than 90 years, the foundation of genuine warmth and hospitality has remained constant.
-Between the marshland and the sea exists an island where the world is almost perfect.
+Between the marshland and the sea exists a private island where the world is almost perfect.
 That place is Sea Island.

 1873 - Howard Coffin